 3. What does it take to build a great brand?

-The 'Deep-Dive's' will be led by leading brand experts and will encourage delegates to work together to develop their thinking and to voice their opinion through a series of essays.
+The 'Deep-Dives' will be led by leading brand experts and will encourage delegates to work together to develop their thinking and to voice their opinion through a series of essays.
 Before each Deep-Dive, delegates will be given an extensive reading list of key texts/case studies and will be required to read these before the event (as well as use them as references in their examination pieces).
 This will require between 4-8 hours reading and viewing per week.
-After each Deep Dive a question will be set requiring the delegates to pin down their belief either in a 2000 word essay or equivalent.
-After the third and final Deep-Dive the delegate will be given two months to develop and submit a 7000 word 'publish and be damned' "I believe" piece on the future of brands.
+After each Deep Dive a question will be set requiring the delegates to pin down their belief in a 2,000-word essay or its equivalent.
+After the third and final Deep-Dive, the delegate will be given two months to develop and submit a 5000 word 'publish and be damned' "I believe" piece on the future of brands.
 The best will be published in an industry leading journal e.g. campaign.

 Results are based on a mix of marks achieved across the year and the final "I believe" piece. (examination criteria - originality and applicability in equal measures, plus support and evidence and of course clarity/quality of presentation).